tasmota/docs/docs/ArtNet.md

 ## Quickstart Tutorial

 Step 1.
-Compile your own firmware with `#define USE_LIGHT_ARTNET` and flash to ESP8266 or ESP32 device
+Flash Tasmota32 to ESP32 based device, or compile your own firmware with `#define USE_LIGHT_ARTNET` for ESP8266 based devices

 Step 2.
 Configure and launche ArtNet.